SmartyVan/hass-timezone-setter/README.md

 ## 📝 Notes

-- Uses [`timezonefinderL`](https://timezonefinder.readthedocs.io/en/latest/) for fast and lightweight timezone lookup with an internet connection.
+- Uses [`timezonefinderL`](https://timezonefinder.readthedocs.io/en/latest/1_usage.html#timezonefinderl) for fast and lightweight timezone lookup without an internet connection.
 - Service requires admin permissions.
 - Only updates the system timezone (does not affect individual users or devices).